privacy-scaling-explorations/core-program/MODULE_1.md

 One really useful mental model to learn zero knowledge is to blackbox the concepts so that you don't get intimidated by the complexity of the topic.
 This doesn't mean you ignore the details, but rather, you focus on understanding the high-level concepts first and then dive into the details.

+When you study the topic, read only required reading the first time.
+Skip the optional reading unless you are really curious of the details.
+This will help you to understand the topic without getting overwhelmed by the details.

 ## A Primer for Zero Knowledge Proofs

 Before we delve into the core content of the module, consider acquainting yourself with some high-level concepts of Zero-Knowledge Proofs.
 The following introductory articles will help you build a robust foundational understanding: